| example_site | ||

 Run the example

-Make sure you have the Rust toolchain installed and gcc
+Make sure you have the Rust toolchain installed and gcc and convert (ImageMagick) are available.

 # Build compost